France

 The Government

-French prime minister
+Current French prime

 Under the French semipresidential system, the prime minister and cabinet are chosen by the president, not parliament.